-61. Section 10 of the Bill imposes on the Scottish Ministers and Ministers of the Crown, as far as they are acting with respect to Scotland, a duty to have regard to the four guiding environmental principles when developing policies, including proposals for legislation.
+68. Section 10 of the Bill imposes on the Scottish Ministers and Ministers of the Crown, as far as they are acting with respect to Scotland, a duty to have regard to the guiding environmental principles when developing policies, including proposals for legislation.
 A Minister of the Crown would be required to consider the guiding environmental principles or to have them in view when developing policy for Scotland.
 The Scottish Parliament has competence to impose a requirement on both the Scottish Ministers and Ministers of the Crown to have regard to the guiding environmental principles as the conferral has a devolved purpose, environmental protection, and related effect.
 The duty, when read with section 12, will apply to policy development, including proposals for legislation, with the purpose of contributing to the protection and improvement of the environment and sustainable development.
 Exempt policy areas of national defence or civil emergency and finance or budgets are listed in subsection (3).
-Subsections (4) and (5) provide for Scottish Ministers to make regulations, subject to the negative procedure, to disapply the duty to additional matters or circumstances.